 All of her grand children knew where to look to find her cookies!
 She would store them in a Tupperware container in the bottom cupboard just to the right of the kitchen sink.
 If the box happened to be about empty, she would tell us to go to the big chest freezer in the back entry and get another box of cookies she would have in there.
 Cookies were abundant at Nanny’s house!

 As an adult, after I separated from my first husband, I moved into the house just across the road from where I grew up and I was back around the corner from Nanny.
 Poppy had passed by then and Nanny and I still spent a lot of time together.
-Either I would go over there for dinner or she would come over to my place.
-Many mornings I would get out of bed, hop in my car still wearing my pajamas and drive over to her house for coffee and sometimes breakfast.
+I would go over there for dinner or she would come over to my place.
+Many mornings I would get out of bed, hop in my car still wearing my pajamas and drive over to her house for coffee.
 Needless to say, a large piece of my heart went with Nanny when she passed.
 There isn’t a day that goes by that I don’t think of or remember her or something that she said to me.
 Some of her most remembered remarks are “Shelby Mae, would you like a little bit of something sweet?”, or “I’ll take a little piece of each please” (referring to dessert of course!)

 If you are lucky enough to still have any of your grandparents around, be sure to share some love with them today and let them know you are thinking of them.
 I really wish I could do that myself today.

 Dedicated today with a heart full of love to all my grandparents.

 Archie Whitton Sr. and Mae Iris (Clark) Whitton